 - Bruen MK9

-The MG34 gets our vote for the next best LMG in Warzone for four reasons.
+The MG34 gets our vote for being one of the best LMGs in Warzone for four reasons.
 Firstly, it boasts a time-to-kill that’s lower than the incredibly popular M4A1.
 Secondly, it’s iron sights are some of the best in the game (especially if you’re running the BLOWtorch blueprint), effectively granting you an additional attachment slot.
 Thirdly, its damage range is among the best for any automatic weapon in the game.
 Finally, even if you scale down to the 75-round drum mag, it can hold enough bullets to wipe a squad.

 If you build this MG for recoil control, aim down sight speed, and a little bit towards boosting its already absurd damage range then you’ll have a controllable MG that puts players down faster than most ARs.